SJ23 Tech Tip F34, (Updated 2022-09-25) Bob Schimmel, Jon Raymond. | |||||||||||||

 |

+MAST HEAD - Panache's factory masthead is cast aluminum that incorporates four sheaves with a nylon divider plate to separate the 2 external halyards.
+The original wire/rope halyards wore a slot in divider that snagged the main halyard.
+This is why I replaced divider plate with a slightly thicker aluminum plate.
+It is the most compelling argument for converting to an all rope halyard.
 About the only thing you have to maintain here are the nylon halyard sheaves.
-I've inserted brass bushings in mine and oil the bushings annually.
-These sheaves spin over a 1/4" stainless bolt.
-Just inspect them for wear and replace if they fit sloppy.
+I've inserted brass bushings in Panache's sheaves and oil the bushings annually.
+These sheaves spin over a 1/4" SS steel bolt.
+Just inspect them in the Fall for wear and replace if they fit sloppy.
 You could upgrade them to ball bearing sheaves and be done with this maintenance but that's no fun.
 Buy a UV resistant sheave so it is not subject to deterioration from the sun.
 I'm still sailing Panache with the factory sheaves.
 See Tech Tip F03 for sheave info.
-The SS pins for the fore and aft stays are equipped with cotter pins outside the head.
+The SS pins for the fore and aft stays are equipped with cotter pins outside the masthead.
 This is absolutely mandatory to ensure they don't fall out and the stick stays standing.
 Bend the cotter pins back fully around the pin.
 Also check the rivets for tightness to the mast extrusion.
-Notice that the VHF coax and a Windex power cables go through small holes I drilled through the top of the cap.
+Notice that the VHF coax and a Windex light power cables go through small holes I drilled through the top of the cap.
 This keeps the cable straight, eliminating stress due to a cable bend below the cap.
 Silicon sealant is jammed around each cable to insulate and eliminate chafe.

-As for this Windex, someone dared me to make a working unit from broken
+As for this funny looking Windex, someone dared me to make a working unit from broken

 parts, claiming it couldn't be done.
 The mid block is a piece of